ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 ## Intro

-As you probably know, the main task of Machine Learning algorithms is to make a predictions based on a past data.
+As you probably know, the main task of Machine Learning algorithms is to make predictions based on past data.
 The basic scenario sounds like this:

-> Imagine you have two variables: X (let it be years of experience of an ML engineer) and Y (salary of ML specialist).
+> Imagine you have two variables: X (let it be *years of experience* of an ML engineer) and Y (*salary* of ML specialist).
 You want to build a model to predict the salary of an engineer based on his years of experience as the new data comes in.

-This is what called a **regression** task (we are predicting **continuous** variable).
-Most of the times the good place to start is Linear Regression, since it's considered to be a simple and intuitive model.
-But how simple is that?
-I. Despite its simplicity, linear regression can be the worst model for prediction when it was modeled in an incorrect way.
-In this tutorial we are going to look at the math behind **Ordinary least squares** method, its assumptions and properties and when things can go wrong.
+This is called a **regression** task (we are predicting **continuous** variable).
+Most of the time the good model to start with is a Linear Regression since it's considered to be a simple and intuitive model.
+But despite its simplicity, linear regression can be the worst model for prediction if it was modeled incorrectly.
+In this tutorial, we are going to look at the math behind the **Ordinary Least Squares (OLS)** method, its assumptions and properties, and when things can go wrong.

 ```python